An Exegetical Commentary

 And the beast was seized: Grk. piazō, aor. pass., to take firm hold of or take under control; grasp, seize, arrest.
 In two verses the battle, or judgment, of Armageddon has arrived and concluded.
 See 16:14 and 17:14 on the battle of Armageddon.
 With a simple economy of words John relates that the beast and false prophet were forcibly taken and thrown into the lake of fire.
 The fact that there is no account of the opposing armies clashing illustrates the ancient method of warfare in which the champions of each side would meet to determine victory, such as in the triumph of David over Goliath (1Sam 17:8f, 45-52).
 Thus, Yeshua determines to cut off the head of the beast empire first.
 Loss of leadership can quickly demoralize an army.

-the lake of fire: "lake" is Grk. limnē, which ordinarily means a lake or pool of water.
-Limnē occurs six times in Revelation and only refers to the lake of fire.
-The Greek word in the Gospels for "hell" is gehenna, which does not occur in Revelation at all.
-However, all the descriptions of hell that Yeshua gave in the Gospels correspond to the characteristics given of the lake of fire in Revelation (Berry 19f).
-It is the judgment word of Yeshua that immediately sends these villains to their eternal punishment in the lake of fire.
-All the references in Revelation suggest an other-worldly location.
+the lake: Grk. limnē ordinarily means a lake or pool of water. of fire: Grk. pur, fire as a physical state of burning and a product of combustion.
+The expression "lake of fire" occurs only in Revelation and is likely a synonym of gehenna ("hell"), which does not occur in Revelation at all.
+However, all the descriptions of hell that Yeshua gave in the apostolic narratives correspond to the characteristics given of the lake of fire in Revelation (Berry 19f).
+It is the judgment word of Yeshua that immediately sends these villains to their eternal punishment in the lake of fire, which suggests an other-worldly location.
 Yeshua spoke of hell more than anyone else in Scripture and declared that it was originally prepared for the devil and his angels (Matt 25:41), implying that hell was not created until after Satan rebelled.

 The lake of fire, or Hell, is a real place, a physical reality.
 It is not just a metaphor for a state of separation from God (so H. Ray Dunning, "The Reality of Hell," Illustrated Bible Life, Vol. 19, Num.
 2, p.
 51).
 Dunning, though an evangelical, cautions against too much literalism, which he blames for people falling prey to the hoax of Russians drilling into hell and hearing the screams of the damned (see the note on 9:1).
 However, a "state of separation" is nonsensical if there is no actual place of damnation.
 And, if there is no hell, there can be no heaven.
 The lake of fire may be located in outer space across the galaxy since it is also referred to as the "outer darkness" (cf. Matt 8:12; 22:13; 25:30; Jude 13).